Introduction

 Now you might be thinking "OMG!
 Why do we need such a complex function to render a simple line of text?"

 If every template was as simple as this, we wouldn’t.
-But dynamic templates do need this approach.
-But, before we get to that, let’s break down this function.
+But a simpler approach wouldn’t allow us to build more complex, dynamic, templates.
+Before we get to that, let’s break down this function.

 The outer level is a function that accepts an argument bindings and then returns the result of a reduce() call on an array.
 In this case an array containing a single function also taking bindings as its argument.